-Your posture affects your energy levels, your digestion, your circulation.
-Bad posture can also increase your likelihood of a fall or a sports injury.
-Most importantly bad posture has a dramatic effect on your immunity and your ability to fight off coughs, colds and more serious illnesses.
+Your posture affects your energy levels, your digestion as well as your circulation.
+Whilst bad posture will increase your likelihood of a fall or a sports injury.
+Even more importantly bad posture has a dramatic effect on your immunity and your ability to fight off coughs, colds and more serious illnesses.
 Holding yourself crooked for long periods of time will stop your body functioning at an optimum level.
 This blog will outline why you should cultivate better posture and how to do that.

-Whether you are creating bad posture from consistently working for long hours at a desk, answer emails from a slouched couch position or over the kitchen worktop whilst preparing meals.
-Bad posture will hold the pain and discomfort of that posture in your body.
-Bad posture zaps your body of energy and your body won’t function appropriately and yet it is the one big component of your health that you can have a direct impact on.
+Whether you are creating bad posture from consistently working for long hours at a desk, answer emails from a slouched couch position or over the kitchen worktop whilst multi-tasking and preparing meals.
+Bad posture will hold that pain and discomfort of that posture in your body.
+Bad posture drains your body of energy.
+And as a result your body simply won’t function appropriately and yet it is the one big component of your health that you can have a direct impact on.

 Listen to your body’s messages.

-The clues lie in the detail – perhaps you find yourself unable to move once or twice a year because you have thrown your back out?
-Or perhaps you get headaches with enough regularity that you keep buying paracetamol with every weekly shop?
+The clues lie in the detail – perhaps you find yourself unable to move once or twice a year because your back is so sore?
+Or perhaps you get regular headaches so that you keep buying paracetamol with your weekly shop?
 Do you have dodgy knee or do you sprain your ankles or trip regularly?

-A slight niggle here and there is something you probably ignore but what does it really mean?
-How you feel is the earliest indicator of your health on a cellular level.
+A slight niggle here and there is something you probably don’t notice or ignore and yet these little clues are insights into your body and can be the earliest indicator of your health on a cellular level.

 Physical stress created from bad posture

 Poor alignment is one of the leading causes of neck pain and headaches.
-Simply jutting your chin forward will strain the neck muscles that will affect right up and over your skull.
+For instance, jutting your chin forward will strain the neck muscles that will affect right up and over your skull.

 Bad posture means that certain muscles will become overworked and fatigue quickly, your body and its muscles will become inflamed and irritated.